 Interested in our Apprenticeship program?
 Fill out the form below.

-Individuals who enter our five-year apprenticeship program are part of a select group of men and women motivated to learn a complex and challenging trade while upholding the ideals of trade unionism.
-All applicants are evaluated on the same fair basis, without regard to race, sex, national origin or religious affiliation.
+Individuals who enter our five-year apprenticeship program are part of a select group of women and men motivated to learn a complex and challenging trade while upholding the ideals of trade unionism.
+All applicants are evaluated on the same basis, without regard to race, sex, national origin or religious affiliation.

-Kentucky Pipe Trades Association apprentices learn through both classroom and on-the-job training in what is considered by many to be the best construction industry apprentice program in the world.
+Kentucky Pipe Trades Association apprentices learn through both classroom and on-the-job training in what is considered to be the best construction industry apprentice program in the world.
 The five-year apprenticeship period is divided into one-year segments, each of which includes on-the-job training and related classroom instruction.
 All Kentucky Pipe Trades Association apprentices receive a strong general education background in the trade, with core courses in basics such as mathematics, mechanical drafting, and related science.
-At an appropriate juncture, apprentices can choose a specific curriculum to pursue with the goal of becoming a plumber, pipefitter, sprinkler fitter, or service technician in the air conditioning/refrigeration field, or any of the other many service opportunities in the industry.
+At an appropriate juncture, apprentices can choose a specific curriculum with the goal of becoming a plumber, pipefitter, sprinkler fitter, or service technician in the air conditioning/refrigeration field.

-The learning that takes place in apprenticeship has been assessed by the American Council on Education and other organizations and colleges so that an apprentice can complete an associate of arts or associate of science degree simultaneously with journey-level credentials in the craft of their choice.
+The curriculum of the apprenticeship program has been assessed by the American Council on Education and other organizations and colleges so an apprentice can complete an associate of arts or associate of science degree simultaneously with journey-level credentials in the craft of their choice.

-One thing that makes the UA training program so successful is that it is a joint partnership between labor and management.
+One thing makes the UA training program so successful is the joint partnership between labor and management.
 All training programs are run through local joint training committees in specific cities or regions.